Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: The piecewise constant solution

-The Schur complement \cref{schur} is used to evaluate the system $\mathrm{M}{\bf x}={\bf b}$.
-In terms of the block structure \cref{block_M}, the inverse for $\mathrm{M}$ is, where $K$ is the Schur complement of size $N-1$.
 In the implementation, one need not compute all entries to the matrix products appearing in the blocks of $\mathrm{M}^{-1}$, although it is necessary to compute all entries to the dense matrix $K^{-1}$.
-At most two entries in the upper block of ${\bf b}$ are non-zero, corresponding to the boundary values; on evaluating $\mathrm{M}^{-1}{\bf b} = {\bf x}$ to solve for $\{p_k\}_{k=1}^{N-1}$, it is only necessary to compute the first and last columns of $-K^{-1}C$.
-Once the pressure endpoints $\{p_k\}_{k=1}^{N-1}$ are determined, the pressure gradients $\{\frac{\Delta p}{\Delta x}\}_{k=0}^{N-1}$ are easily obtained.
+Observe that at most two entries in the upper block of ${\bf b}$ are non-zero, corresponding to the inlet and outlet boundary conditions for pressure.
+Then on evaluating $\mathrm{M}^{-1}{\bf b} = {\bf x}$ to solve for $\{p_k\}_{k=1}^{N-1}$, it is only necessary to compute the first and last columns of $-K^{-1}C$.
+Once the pressure endpoints $\{p_k\}_{k=1}^{N-1}$ are determined from the upper matrix blocks, the pressure gradients $\{\frac{\Delta p}{\Delta x}\}_{k=0}^{N-1}$ are easily obtained.
 In this sense, the solution hinges almost entirely on inverting the Schur complement.

 In this case, the Schur complement for $\mathrm{M}$ is simply $K = -CB$, which is a symmetric tri-diagonal matrix, with off-diagonal elements $K_{i,i+1} = K_{i+1,i} =\frac{h_{i+1}^3}{\Delta x_{i+1}}$ and diagonal elements $K_{i,i} = -\Big(\frac{h_{i}^3}{\Delta x_i}+\frac{h_{i+1}^3}{\Delta x_{i+1}}\Big)$.
 An efficient and numerically stable algorithm for the inversion of tri-diagonal matrices is presented in \cite{jain_numerically_2007}, and here we outline the reduced algorithm for the symmetric case.